sh4rkman/sharkman-games-configs/readme.md

 #### csgo-npp-language

 "CSGO ConfigFile" is a text highlight for Counter-Strike Global Offensive configuration files
-- Copy the xml file I wrote
+- Copy the xml file
 - Open Notepad++ and go to Language > Define your Language > Import
 - Select the file
 - Tadaaaaa magic happends